dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 ### (ii) Compensation

 Enter compensation – payments for buying, receipts for sales – in \$ millions.
 Enter a positive \$ per acre-foot if selling water and a negative \$ per acre-foot if buying water.
 The total compensation will be automatically calculated.
-Table 7 shows compensation and water prices for recentvoluntary, compensated, and mandatory Colorado River Basin water conservation programs (Allhands, 2021; UCRC, 2018; UCRC, 2024; USBR, 2021a; USBR, 2021c).
+Table 5a shows compensation and water prices for recent voluntary, compensated, and mandatory Colorado River Basin water conservation programs (Allhands, 2021; UCRC, 2018; UCRC, 2024; USBR, 2021a; USBR, 2021c).